furiosa-ai/furiosa-sdk/docs/en/source/software/cli.rst

   [Step 2] Passed

-If the process fails then error message appears.
-Please report the error message to `FuriosaAI Customer Center <https://furiosa-ai.atlassian.net/servicedesk/customer/portals>`_ on `Bug Report` section for engineering support.
+Should it fail, you will see an error message like the one below.
+You can seek help by filing a Bug Report to `FuriosaAI customer service center <https://furiosa-ai.atlassian.net/servicedesk/customer/portals>`_.

 .. code-block:: sh